 - The vegetation of the parks is dominated by tropical savanna. - Embedded within the broader savanna landscape are much smaller riparian communities that contain numerous plant species that are not found in the adjacent landscape.
-As well as contributing significantly to the floristic diversity of the region, these riparian areas provide many ecosystem services and functions, and are important habitat for wide-ranging fauna, as well as riparian specialists.
+As well as contributing significantly to the floristic diversity of the region, these riparian areas provide many ecosystem services and functions, and are important babitat for wide-ra